-TABLE 9.7: Standard deviation of Dice metrics of five tools over the IBSR data sets
+TABLE 9.7: Standard deviation of Dice metrics of five tools on the IBSR data sets

-FIGURE 9.11: Standard deviations of Dice metrics of five tools on the IBSR datasets
+FIGURE 9.11: Std. deviations of Dice metrics of five tools on the IBSR datasets.

-FIGURE 9.12: Standard deviations of of Dice metrics of five tools on the 13 good IBSR datasets
+FIGURE 9.12: Std. deviations of Dice metrics of five tools on the 13 good IBSR datasets.

-Segmentation Robustness With Respect To Noise And IIH Over The BrainWeb Data Sets
+Segmentation Robustness With Respect to Noise and IIH on the BrainWeb Data Sets